dikhan/terraform-provider-openapi/docs/how_to.md

 - **Field Name:** securityDefinitions
 - **Type:** [Security Definitions](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md#securityDefinitionsObject)
 - **Required:** This configuration is up to the user
 - **Description:**  Security scheme definitions that can be used across the specification.
+After you have defined the security schemes in securityDefinitions, you can apply them to the whole API or individual operations by adding the security section on the root level (global security schemes) or operation level, respectively.

 The API terraform provider supports apiKey type authentication in the header as well as a query parameter.